spf13/cobra/README.md

 	HugoCmd.Flags().StringVarP(&Source, "source", "s", "", "Source directory to read from")

+### Help Topics

+Help topics are just subcommands with no Run function.
+They allow you to give long-form help output for topics relevant to your tool.

 ### Once all commands and flags are defined, Execute the commands

 Execute should be run on the root for clarity, though it can be called on any command.